 I work as an independent researcher and consultant on gender and environmental issues.

-With thirty years experience of academic research, teaching and management, and fifteen years experience of volunteering in women's organisations, I now work independently on projects which will advance environmental and gender justice.
+With thirty five years experience of academic research, teaching and management, and twenty years experience of volunteering in women's organisations, I now work independently on projects which will advance environmental and gender justice.

 It is my deeply held belief that there can be no solutions to environmental problems without addressing social injustices, and that social and environmental problems, and their solutions, need to be understood as interconnected.

-For more on each of these, please go to the News and Publications pages.
+For more on each of these, please go to the News, Projects and Publications pages.